sxyu/avatar/README.md

 ## Building

 ### Dependencies
+- Boost 1.58
-- OpenCV 3
+- OpenCV 3.3+ (OpenCV 4 not supported)
-- PCL 1.8+ (and its dependencies; may remove this later since not used much)
-- Eigen 3.4
+- Eigen 3.3.4
-- Ceres Solver
+- Ceres Solver 1.14 (Ceres 2 not supported)
-- K4a (Azure Kinect SDK), optional
+- K4A (Azure Kinect SDK), optional but required for live-demo
+- PCL 1.8+, optional
+Earlier versions of these libraries may work, but I have not tested them

 ### How to build